top of page

 As a writer, she has published the novels El telo de papá (No-Tell Motel, 2013) and Las bailarinas no hablan (Ballerinas Don’t Speak, 2017), both with Penguin Random House.

-As a journalist, she has written for the newspaper Clarín, the magazine Anfibia, and elDiarioAR, among many others.
+As a journalist, she has written for the newspaper Clarín, the magazine Anfibia, and elDiarioAR, among others.

 Foto de Alejandra López